 How does the nutritional value of Azolla change as it grows, and does it vary based on growing conditions?

-Azolla survives and multiplies, but with varying growth rates depending on the availability and content of nutrients and minerals in the various growing conditions.
+Azolla survives and multiplies but with varying growth rates depending on the availability and content of nutrients and minerals in the various growing conditions.
 Azolla has been shown to contain trace amounts of anti-nutritional elements such as cyanide, tannin, and phytic acid, which can reduce the nutritional value of the plant when utilized as a feed source.
 The nutritional value of the plant varies depending on the growing medium.

 Are there any concerns or limitations with using Azolla as a feed source for livestock?

 The taste of the Azolla plant takes some time for livestock to become used to.
 As a result, when first using this plant as a feed source, it should be blended with commercial feed in a 1:1 ratio to neutralize the flavor.
-After a while of feeding your livestock concentrate feed in addition to Azolla, you can provide them Azolla alone.
+After feeding your livestock concentrate feed in addition to Azolla, you can provide them with Azolla alone.
 Azolla cannot tolerate drying.
-So, still water or a pond is always required.
+So, still, water or a pond is always required.
 However, due to environmental constraints such as extremely high or low temperatures, low humidity, limited water availability, and poor water quality, growing the Azolla plant to be used as a source of livestock feed becomes a significant limitation.

 What is the cost-effectiveness of using Azolla in comparison to other feed sources?